sebasgverde/rnn-cells-music-paper/README.md

 ### Other scripts
-the scripts in scripts_for_supercomputing are modified versions of the training script for 6 of the experiemnts which I trained in a cluster environment in HPC centre [Apolo](http://www.eafit.edu.co/centros/apolo/Paginas/technical-specification.aspx).
+The scripts in scripts_for_supercomputing are modified versions of the training script for 6 of the experiments which I trained in a cluster environment in HPC centre [Apolo](http://www.eafit.edu.co/centros/apolo/Paginas/technical-specification.aspx).
 It works with slurm as cluster management and job scheduling system, so also the slurm scripts are provided.